dizballanze/dizballanze.github.io/content/en/python-django-optimization-guide.md

 ### Profiling data

-Very important to use production-like data for profiling.
+It's very important to use production-like data for profiling.
 Ideally, you should grab a dump from the production database and use it on your local machine.
-If you try to measure performance on an empty/small database you can receive wrong results, that doesn't help you to optimize project correctly.
+If you try to measure performance on an empty/small database you can receive wrong results, that don't help you to optimize project correctly.

 ## Load testing

-After optimizations, you should make load testing to make sure that performance is on sufficient level to work on production load.
+After optimizations, you should perform load testing to make sure that performance is on sufficient level to work on production load.
 For this type of testing, you need to setup copy of your production environment.
-Fortunately, cloud services and deploy automation allow us to make such setup in minutes.
+Fortunately, cloud services and deploy automation allow us to make such setup in a minute.

 I recommend using [Locust](http://locust.io/) for load testing.
-Its main feature is that you describe all your tests in plain Python code.
-You could set up sophisticated load scenarios that would be close to real users behavior.
+Its main feature is that you can describe all your tests in plain Python code.
+You can set up sophisticated load scenarios that would be close to real users behavior.
 The example of `locustfile.py`:

 ```python